pet-organizer-group-26/pet-organizer/progress.md

   - Migrated Calendar component from Firebase to Supabase
   - Implemented real-time subscriptions for events
   - Added proper error handling for database operations

+## April 1, 2024
+- Created AppIcon component with pet theme:
+  - Used LinearGradient for background with teal color scheme
+  - Added paw icon from Ionicons
+  - Configured with proper styling and shadow effects
+  - Placed in components/common directory for reuse